Texas rabbi: Captor grew "belligerent" late in standoff

 “Rest assured, we are focused,” Biden said.
 “The attorney general is focused and making sure that we deal with these kinds of acts.”

-U.S. Immigration and Customs Enforcement did not immediately respond to questions Sunday about Akram's immigration status and history.
+Akram arrived in the U.S. recently on a tourist visa from Great Britain, according to a U.S. official who spoke on condition of anonymity because the information was not intended to be public.
 London’s Metropolitan Police said in a statement that its counter-terrorism police were liaising with U.S. authorities about the incident.

 Authorities have declined to say who shot Akram, saying it was still under investigation.